jototland/stackedit_workspace/statistikknotater/bayesian.md

 shape/scale
 : $k$ and $\theta$

-The Gamma distribution is the conjugate prioer probability distribution for the Poi
+The Gamma distribution is the conjugate prioer probability distribution for the Poisson distribution, and for the inverse of the marginal variance in the Normal distribution (see below).

 ## Notation issues